gislab-augsburg/ckanext-keycloak/README.md

     ckanext.keycloak.button_style = google/azure (if empty it will have the default stile) ckanext.keycloak.enable_ckan_internal_login = True or False
-    ckanext.keycloak.scope = openid profile email (define other keycloak scopes here if necessary)
+    ckanext.keycloak.scope = openid profile email (define other keycloak scopes here if necessary) ckanext.keycloak.user_name = preferred_username (keycloak token key which will be used for ckan user name) ckanext.keycloak.user_fullname = name (keycloak token key which will be used for ckan user fullname)

 ## Developer installation